In this Article

 - Bake for an hour or till done.

 If you are allergic to pumpkins, it is best that you avoid eating them during pregnancy.

 2. What Pumpkin-Based Foods Should You Avoid During Pregnancy?

 Pumpkins are very healthy but if you eat pumpkin chips or pumpkin pie, it may not be very good for your health, especially during pregnancy.
 So avoid eating pumpkin-based junk food like pumpkin pies, pumpkin candies, or a pumpkin cake.

-Including pumpkins in your pregnancy diet can help meet your nutrient requirements.
-That said, you should eat pumpkins in moderate amounts and eating too much of pumpkins can lead to stomach issues.
-Have a balanced diet – eat everything that is safe to consume during pregnancy and will benefit you and your baby.
+Including pumpkins in your pregnancy diet can help meet some of your nutritional requirements.
+That said, you should eat pumpkins in moderate amounts as eating too much of pumpkins can lead to stomach issues.
+Have a balanced diet – eat everything that is safe to consume during pregnancy – it will benefit you and your baby.
 And do consult your doctor or nutritionist before including this fruit in your pregnancy diet!